Pentacon Six or Norita?

 The bodies

-in the USA as “Graflex Norita”) are obvious in this picture.
+66 (marketed in the USA as “Graflex Norita”) are obvious

 The Norita was originally marketed as the Rittreck (or Warner Rittreck in the USA), but apart from a few cosmetic details (difference of name plate, chrome instead of black standard lens), this was essentially the same as the Norita.
 It was very much in the style of the 1970s Japanese 35mm SLRs, and included some improvements on the Praktisix/Pentacon Six: